kneehit/Bike_Sharing_Demand/Bike_Sharing_Demand.md

 ## Data Manipulation

-As we noticed in structure of dataset some variables are stored as int and we shall convert them to factor.
+As we noticed in structure of dataset some variables are stored as integer and we shall convert them to factor.

 ``` r
 combined$season <- factor(combined$season, labels = c("Spring","Summer","Fall","Winter"))